Mayank0511/Data-Preprocessing/README.md

-# Data-cleaning-basics
+# Data-Preprocessing
-1.Basics of data cleaning using libraries like pandas in python on titanic dataset.
+1.Basics of data preprocessing using libraries like pandas, matplotlib, numpy, etc in python.